Ascolta

 Concetti Chiave

-- "Frankenstein" by Mary Shelley explores the consequences of a scientist, Dr. Frankenstein, creating life from assembled body parts, resulting in a monstrous being.
+• "Frankenstein" by Mary Shelley explores the consequences of a scientist's ambition to create life, resulting in a monstrous and tragic outcome.

-- Shelley's interest in contemporary scientific theories, including chemistry and electricity, influenced the depiction of science in "Frankenstein."
+• Mary Shelley's interest in contemporary science, including chemistry and electricity, informed her portrayal of the ethical responsibilities of scientific exploration.

 "Frankenstein" by Mary Shelley, is the story of a scientist, who creates a human being by joining parts of bodies.